Pefington/MSWord-Av-Manuals-Formatter/README.md

 - Removing manual (bad) tables of content;
 - Formatting every table;
 - Generating cover pages using earlier input;
-- Generating proper header and footers using same prevous inputs;
+- Generating proper header and footers using same previous inputs;
 - Generating a Table of Contents;
 - Finally, generating a List of Effective Pages recursively.